Ex Astris Scientia

 Rating: 4

-Unnatural Selection Stardate 42494.8: The Enterprise receives a distress call from the transport ship Lantree.
+Stardate 42494.8: The Enterprise receives a distress call from the transport ship Lantree.
 The help, however, comes to late because the ship's whole crew has died of old age, although none of them actually was old.
 Picard sets a course for Darwin Station, the Lantree's last stop.
-The scientists on the station are suffering from accelerated aging as well, only their genetically bred children do not have the disease.
+The scientists on the station suffer from accelerated aging as well, only their genetically bred children do not have the disease.
 In order not to expose the Enterprise to the danger, Pulaski takes a shuttle to examine one of the children.
 She begins to age rapidly too.
 It turns out that the children are the actual source of the disease, because their immune system produces an antibody (against a harmless disease of one of the Lantree crewmen) that alters the DNA of every normal human being.
 Using the transporter and pieces of unaltered DNA, Pulaski and the staff of Darwin Station are cured eventually, whereas the children have to stay in quarantine for their whole lives.

 Dr. Katherine Pulaski, as her character has been established in the first couple of second-season episodes, is not exactly the most appealing Enterprise crew member.
 And so far she's definitely not as easy to handle for Picard as Beverly.
 It is only fair that Pulaski gets a chance for further development, to become more than the mature and often querulous woman who won't accept Data as a lifeform as she lets him know frequently.
 Perhaps, if the time had been ripe for it, she could have become something like a "House, M.D. in Space".
 But the way she is portrayed in "Unnatural Selection", as a physician who cares more about her job than about anything else and who is ready to jeopardize her life for it, is not really consistent with the impression I had of her so far.
 Well, perhaps I was mistaken.
-Anyway, her dedication to her job doesn't make Pulaski appear as someone special, at least not among the ranks of TV doctors and of her colleagues in Star Trek.
+Anyway, while it is a quote positive trait, her dedication to her job doesn't make Pulaski appear as someone special, at least not among the ranks of TV doctors and of her colleagues in Star Trek.
 Also, Pulaski shares her dislike for the transporter with one of the latter.
 Furthermore, as Deanna notes, Picard and Pulaski may be much alike.
-To me it even seems that Pulaski's character was rectified a bit in this very episode, to come across as more Beverly-like - for instance by insinuating that she too has a crush on her captain.
+To me it even seems that Pulaski's character was rectified in this very episode, to come across as more Beverly-like - for instance by insinuating that she too has a crush on her captain.
 Summarizing, I'm not opposed to the charm offensive for Pulaski in "Unnatural Selection", but it should have been done differently.

 Regarding the story, the parallel to TOS: "The Deadly Years" is obvious.
 The race against time, to save Pulaski and the scientists, is perhaps a bit melodramatic, but overall well written.
 Yet, while the accelerated aging phenomenon and its consequences is given just the right amount of screen time, genetic enhancement and its impact remains a side aspect.
-Picard is skeptical about it, but he doesn't really condemn it; a verdict of some sort is missing.
+Picard is skeptical about it, but he doesn't really condemn it; I miss a verdict of some sort.
 Pulaski even admires how those scientists play god and mess around with human DNA with unpredictable results.
 It seems that everything that happens on the research outpost is not only legal in the Federation, but it is also regarded as desirable to have superchildren who never get ill, who are completely grown up at six years and have telepathic powers on top of everything.
 In my view these children are essentially monsters even without their detrimental influence on natural human beings.
 "Unnatural Selection" is certainly not responsible for the blatant inconsistency that genetic enhancement is outlawed according to DS9: "Dr. Bashir, I Presume?".
 But as soon as a few episodes later, in "Up the Long Ladder", Pulaski, who is still fascinated by the superchildren here, will be upset that she has been cloned and will even agree to Riker killing her clone.
-So designing überchildren by tampering with human DNA is okay, and merely creating a human being by cloning violates personal rights of the original, so much that the clone may be killed?
+So designing übermenschen by tampering with human DNA is okay, and merely creating a human being by cloning violates personal rights of the original, so much that the clone may be killed?

 The scientific basis of the episode is very weak, of course.
-However, while I resent her admiration for the monster children, I like that Pulaski is very cautious when she first has the child beamed up with a complete isolation and then continues her examination aboard a shuttle.
+However, while I resent her admiration for the monster children, I appreciate that Pulaski is very cautious when she first has the child beamed up with a complete isolation and then continues her examination aboard a shuttle.
 It is also a nice idea that the transporter is used to reconstruct Pulaski's original appearance - something that will be done several times again in Star Trek.
 On a further positive note, the concept of the biofilter is referred to quite consistently.

 Rating: 4

-A Matter of Honor Stardate 42506.5: In a new exchange program Riker joins the crew of the Klingon Bird-of-Prey Pagh as their first officer.
+Stardate 42506.5: In a new exchange program Riker joins the crew of the Klingon Bird-of-Prey Pagh as their first officer.
 His studies of Klingon culture and cuisine pay.
 He earns the respect of Capt.
 Kargan and his crew, even though this means he has to beat up the insubordinate former first officer Klag.
 In the meantime, the Benzite Ensign Mendon discovers bacteria that are eating the hull of the Enterprise but remains silent about the discovery because the analysis is still pending.
 Picard tells him that it is his duty on a Federation ship to report anything that could be hazardous.
 On the Pagh, Kargan questions Riker's loyalty when the same bacteria are found on the Klingon ship.
 He makes Starfleet responsible for it.
 When the Pagh is about to attack the Enterprise, Riker uses a secret transponder to have Kargan beamed out; he assumes command of the ship and demands the Enterprise's "surrender", which Picard does, thereby satisfying the the Klingons' thirst for revenge.

 The key issues of this episode are trust and loyalty, two preconditions for people to work together that are mutually dependent.
 Riker has to learn the hard way how he can earn the trust and the loyalty of the Klingons, and how he himself can possibly return it.
 When he comes aboard the Pagh, the crew is naturally suspicious because they have never dealt with humans before.
 Especially the first officer, Klag, is understandably angry because Riker has taken his place.
 And so Riker has to "make his first command decision", as Captain Kargan expresses it.
 Riker has to apply force; he beats Klag to secure his place in the chain of command.
 Whether this is an act of reprimanding a rebellious subordinate or rather an initiation ritual, Riker has to do it the Klingon way.
 Any attempt to apply human or Federation standards would have been in vain, would have been interpreted as weakness and may have even cost him his life.
 Later, during the common meal Riker hesitates to eat live gagh, upon which the Klingons offer to breastfeed him.
 Riker understands their humor.
 He is even surprised that the Klingons do have humor, and the Klingons are equally pleased that in this field Riker can pay them back in their own coin.
 This establishes a mutual understanding, one in which both sides are equal.
 Riker can even go as far as appealing to Klag's feelings for his father, although the old man will die without honor (which, in hindsight, is very odd in light of Riker's own bad relationship with his father that will be established in "The Icarus Factor").
 Anyway, when Captain Kargan has decided that Riker is a spy and his ship was intentionally contaminated by the Enterprise, only Riker's human qualities can help him, by outwitting the Klingon crew.
 Well, it may not seem fair that humans eventually gain the upper hand in this small-scale clash of civilizations, and in the B-plot as well.
-But the good thing is that in the end there are no winners and no losers in this conflict.
+But the good thing is that in the end there are no losers in this conflict.

 There is a noticeable effort to work out individual characteristics of the Klingon guest characters, to give their race a certain diversity.
 This is in contrast to the depiction of many other alien characters and particularly of other Klingons that appear in the various Trek series.
 After Kargan has been beamed away and Riker has taken command, Klag could have challenged Riker if I understand their chain of command correctly, but by now he trusts the human officer and does not interfere.
 Kargan, on the other hand, made an obvious error when he wanted to attack the Enterprise in a totally futile suicide mission, but he is too embarrassed to admit it and rather hides his defeat behind his relentlessness towards Riker.

-Initially I didn't care much for the B-plot with the somewhat unsympathetic Mendon, a guy who first chums up with everyone, only to present himself as a know-it-all.
+Initially I didn't care much for the B-plot with the somewhat disagreeable Mendon, a guy who first chums up with everyone, only to present himself as a know-it-all.
 But then Mendon has to concede that he has made an error by not reporting a danger to the ship, which I think is an error not only by Starfleet regulations but also in the very matter.
 Anyway, while on Benzite ships it may be the correct procedure to ponder about a problem all alone until there is a solution, teamwork is absolutely necessary on the Enterprise.
 Mendon quickly learns this and, with some encouragement from Wesley, puts his inventiveness to good use by sharing his findings.
 And once he fits in, Mendon appears as a nicer person too.
 Well, compared to the hard time that Riker has on the Klingon vessel, Mendon's problems on the Enterprise are rather light-hearted.
-Still, the B-story with Mendon fits in nicely; it mirrors Riker's situation without being contrived, because after all it is a part of the officer exchange program too.
+Still, the B-story with Mendon fits in nicely; it echoes Riker's situation without being contrived, because after all it is a part of the officer exchange program too.

 Rating: 8

-The Measure of a Man Stardate 42523.7: Starfleet Commander Bruce Maddox intends to disassemble Data to create copies of him.
+Stardate 42523.7: Starfleet Commander Bruce Maddox intends to disassemble Data to create copies of him.
 Picard seeks the advice of local Judge Advocate General officer Phillippa Louvois.
 She tells him that Data's only option is to resign his commission, which Data does.
 Maddox, however, refers to regulations that Data is not an individual who may decide for himself, but is Starfleet property.
 Picard challenges the ruling.
 Louvois has to arrange a hearing quickly, and due to the lack of legal staff she assigns Riker to the position of the prosecutor.
 Riker is aware that in case he refused the judgment would be automatically against Data, and so he does his best to prove that Data is only a machine.
 Picard, on the other hand, successfully argues that Data could be sentient indeed and that Starfleet must decide in his favor; otherwise they would endorse an army of slaves.

 "The Measure of a Man" is *the* classic courtroom drama of Star Trek, and although some later episodes have attempted to repeat its success it is still unequaled today.
 I love this episode for the originality of its plot, the depth of the story with its emotional impact and legal ramifications, the elaboration in dialogues and the actors' performances.